kmoyung/BENG-183/Final_Writeup.md

 ## 3 Tools<a name="3"></a>

 Hi-C and other genomic technologies within the 3C family have prompted the development of a suite of software tools to aid in the analysis and visualization of its high-throughput data.
-Because the amount of Hi-C data generated is large, several platforms have been developed to facilitate handling such data.
+Because the amount of Hi-C data generated is large, several platforms have been developed to facilitate handling such data [3].

 #### Juicer

 Juicer is a multi-faceted tool that aligns, filters, normalizes, identifies, and compares topologically associated domains (TADs).
-In addition to such features, it can identify loops and compartments and be visualized all through its own "Juicebox" feature (**cite juicer**).
+In addition to such features, it can identify loops and compartments and be visualized all through its own "Juicebox" feature [4].

 Features:
 - Wide suite of Java command line tools for analysis